Reading now: Industrial truck license: Step by step - everything you need to know

 • Current legal regulations

-• Accident avoidance Driving physics
+• Accident prevention and driving physics

 • Stability and driving behavior